 Travelers looking for that added extra, or those limited to one week of lessons, may also opt for the extra intense option, combining group classes with an additional of private lessons per day.
 This is a good way of getting that background basic knowledge and then having the teacher’s help to practice any parts of your lessons you are struggling with.

 Working in Buenos Aires

-Then again, if you’re thinking at living in Buenos Aires and learning Spanish while working and exploring the city, you may want to opt for the more tranquil option and take an hour and a half or two hours of private lessons per week.
+Then again, if you’re thinking you would like to live in Buenos Aires and learn Spanish while working and exploring the city, you may want to opt for the more tranquil option and take an hour and a half or two hours of private lessons per week.
 This is also a great strategy for anyone beginning to progress to an intermediate level, since it allows you to practice your conversation more and focus on those frustrating tenses you can’t quite get.